eastend-street/portfolio/README.md

 # Portfolio
-This is my portfolio showing front-end development and works.
+This is my portfolio website to show front-end development works.
+Made by React.js.

 <br/>